Lighter Chocolate Pot De Creme

 Combine the milk, cream and sugar in a small saucepan and cook over medium-high heat until the sugar dissolves and bubbles form around the edge of the pan.
 Pour milk over the chocolate and stir with a whisk until the chocolate is completely melted and smooth.
 Allow it to cool for a few minutes until it is warm, not hot, to the touch.

 Gently whisk the egg yolks, egg and vanilla in a small bowl until blended.
 Add the eggs to the chocolate and whisk until smooth.
-Put the chocolate into a pitcher or large glass measuring cup and pour it into the 6 ramekins.
+Pour it into the 5 ramekins.
 Fill the baking pan with enough very hot tap water to reach halfway up the sides of the ramekins.